AlexeiKozlovskiy/online-store-react/README.md

 - Product fetching is developed using RTK Query.
 Fetching profile user data using React Query + axios.
 Fetching all app data using axios.
 - Interaction with application components, such as filters, sorting, search, pagination, viewswitcher changes and saves in URL parameters.
 - Product filters have balancers.
 When you change one or several filters, and the search field, other filters will be changed based on the displayed products.
-- SSR mode, for now work only **locally**.
-In Netlifae deploy available CSR mode.
 - MUI library for tabs in profile.
 - Using other small libraries, such as: paginate, select, slider, skeleton, persist.
 - Maintaining a list of tasks, pull requests, commits, task board.